 1498.41-47 modify this paragraph as follows:

-"The HC is a type of centralized coordinator, but differs from the PC used in PCF in several significant ways, although it may implement the functionality of a PC.
-Most important is that HCF frame exchange sequences may be used among STAs associated in an infrastructure BSS during both the CP and the CFP.
-Another significant difference is that the HC grants a STA a polled TXOP with duration specified in a QoS (+)CF-Poll frame.
+"The HC is a type of centralized coordinator that grants a STA a polled TXOP with duration specified in a QoS (+)CF-Poll frame.
 A STA may transmit multiple frame exchange sequences within given polled TXOPs, subject to the limit on TXOP duration."

 1498.59 delete “The HC may also operate as a PC, providing (non-QoS) CF-Polls to associated CF-Pollable STAs using the frame formats, frame exchange sequences, and other applicable rules for PCF specified in 10.4 (PCF).”